srobo/runbook/CONTRIBUTING.md

 ### Practicalities of Review

-* Please do choose reviewers when opening a PR, ideally by subject matter but if in doubt pick one of the maintainers and they can redirect
+* Please do choose reviewers when opening a PR, ideally by subject matter but if in doubt pick one of the maintainers (@PeterJCLaw or @RealOrangeOne) and they can redirect
 * Please do use GitHub's tooling to ask for re-review after changes
 * After review the contributor is typically responsible for performing the merge themselves.
 New contributors (who may not have write access) should ping one